MirzaRizwan02/Getting-Started-With-NODE-JS/README.md

 - You have to include the auth.js in your index.js
 <img src = "https://github.com/MirzaRizwan02/Getting-Started-With-NODE-JS/blob/main/Guide/importauth.png">

-- Now further we will be writing the Signup API
+- Now further we will be writing the Signup API in auth.js